-The Gudrun – Northwoods MTB Festival is a premier mountain biking event and festival in Hot Springs, Arkansas; an event showcases Arkansas’s incredible progress in its mountain bike development in recent years, with the state transforming into a world-class mountain bike destination.
-The Gudrun festival is great about Arkansas mountain biking, including an excellently designed single track.
-Taking place in Hot Springs National Park and, more specifically, in the Northwood Trials system, comprised of 26 miles of mountain bike trails and has been voted the best single-track in Arkansas!
+The Güdrun – Northwoods MTB Festival is a premier mountain biking event and festival in Hot Springs, Arkansas; an event showcases Arkansas’s incredible progress in its mountain bike development in recent years, with the state transforming into a world-class mountain bike destination.
+The Güdrun – Northwoods MTB Festival is great about Arkansas mountain biking, including an excellently designed single track.
+Strambecco rates the event as one of the best mountain bike events in the South Central region.
+Taking place in Hot Springs National Park and, more specifically, in the Northwoods Trails, comprised of 26 miles of mountain bike trails and has been voted the best single-track in Arkansas!

 The festival runs from Friday, November 11, and finishes on Sunday, the 13th.
 There is a vibrant mix of bike races, fun runs, bike expos, food, drinks, music, and fun for kids and the entire family.
 A wonderful attribute of this festival is the large range of categories in the mountain bike events, so every level and age group is supported and welcomed.

 Event & Course Info